SAP-samples/teched2022-DT262/exercises/ex1/README.md

 After the <b>Create Purchase Requisitions from Excel (48M)</b> bot extraction from the SAP Bot Store, we will now define the approval process for this bot by including the workflow technology.

-1. When you open a project, you are taken to the project Overview tab.The list of all artifacts is displayed.
+1. When you open a project, you are taken to the project <b>Overview</b> tab.The list of all artifacts is displayed.

 <br>![](/exercises/ex1/images/ex1_6.png)